PennyLaneAI/pennylane/doc/introduction/new_opmath.rst

 Updated Operators
 =================

-Version ``0.36`` of PennyLane updated the behaviour of operator arithmetic.
+In version ``0.36`` of PennyLane we changed some things behind the scenes on how operators and arithmetic operations between them are handled.
 This realizes a few objectives:

   1. To make it as easy to work with PennyLane operators as it would be with pen and paper.
   2. To improve the efficiency of operator arithmetic.